onegeniuslykdat/JCU-CP5637-Journal/Journals/week7.md

 * Make PR *** [GitHub repository](https://github.com/onegeniuslykdat/CP5637_GROUP2_STUDETBOARDWEBSITE) *** for our project as well as add a ReadMe file in the initial commit.
 This gave me a good understanding of how repos work.

 I found setting up and getting started with PHP very simple. *** include, <?php***
-***I thoroughly enjoyed putting the knowledge gained in class into practice with my group members, as this exposed me to the Trello (which I had not used previously), as well as GitHub collaborations.
-The meeting with my group members was also very productive, as we completely achieved the setup of our project.
+***I thoroughly enjoyed putting the knowledge gained in class into practice in my php project and I can say that I now have a fair understanding how to create a simple php website.
+The meeting with my group members was also very productive, as we completely achieved our goal to divide the tasks required, based on the content provided.